 We cry when we feel an upswell or burst of emotion, or when we’re in physical pain.
-Crying is healthy – it can soothe us, reduce pain, and show others that we need help.
+Crying is healthy.
+It can soothe us, reduce pain, and show others that we need help.
 It is not a sign of weakness, as some believe.
-Yet sometimes crying seems to happen randomly, or happen out of the blue.
+Yet sometimes crying seems to happen randomly or out of the blue.
 If crying seems to happen for no reason on a regular basis, it could be a sign of emotional difficulties.

 Depression is one potential cause of crying for no apparent reason.
 You might cry even if you don’t feel sadness at that moment.
-Other emotions that are common in depression, such as hopelessness, guilt, loneliness, worthlessness, or despair could be playing a role too.
+Other emotions that are common in depression, such as hopelessness, guilt, loneliness, worthlessness, or despair could be playing a role as well.